Explore Careers - Job Market Report

 What percentage of people in this occupation are self-employed?

-The Labour Force Survey also gives us some information about self-employment.
 This occupation (Psychologists) is part of a larger group called Psychologists, Social Workers, Counsellors, Clergy and Probation Officers (NOC 415).
-According to the Labour Force Survey (2009), 12% of workers in this group were self-employed, while the average for all occupations was 16%.
+According to the Labour Force Survey (2012), 13% of workers in this group were self-employed, while the average for all occupations was 15%.

 What percentage of people in this occupation are members of a union?